-This page offers a general approach to managing lookup files.
+This page offers a general approach to managing large lookup files.
 While LogStream's Git integration normally helps manage configuration changes, large lookups are exceptions.
 In many cases, you might want to exclude these files from Git, to reduce excessive deploy traffic.
 This approach can also prevent Git Push commands from encountering large file errors.

 Good scenarios for this approach are: